Mark McGregor: Playing career

 He moved on to League One side Blackpool in July 2004, after manager Colin Hendry offered him a twelve-month deal.
-He played 44 games in 2004–05 and made 25 appearances in 2005–06, scoring once in the Football League Trophy against former club Wrexham, before leaving Bloomfield Road after Simon Grayson took charge.
+He played 44 games in 2004–05 and was appointed club captain.
+He made 25 appearances in 2005–06, scoring once in the Football League Trophy against former club Wrexham, before leaving Bloomfield Road after Simon Grayson took charge and the arrival of Marc Joseph on loan.

 In January 2006, McGregor decided to move on to Martin Foyle's Port Vale.
 He played 14 League One games throughout the rest of the season, before featuring 35 times in an unsettled defence in 2006–07.
 He featured just 23 times in 2007–08, and was transfer listed by new manager Lee Sinnott in January 2008, before Sinnott released him from the club three months later, as the "Valiants" were relegated into League Two.

 McGregor had an unsuccessful trial with Mansfield Town in July 2008 before he eventually dropped out of the Football League to sign for Conference club Altrincham on 27 July.
 Handed the number four shirt at the club, he found himself a key feature of the back four and an occasional captain, featuring 44 times for the Robins" in the 2008–09 campaign.

 In January 2015, McGregor left as manager of the Nomads and just a few days later joined Welsh Premier League side Cefn Druids as a player.
 The "Druids" were relegated out of the division at the end of the 2014–15 season.

 He was appointed player-assistant manager of North West Counties League Premier Division club Runcorn Town in April 2016.

+Style of play

+McGregor was described in the PFA Footballers' Who's Who as a "no nonsense defender, solid in the tackle and usually in the right place to clear any danger".